What makes a career change so challenging?

 - A company or industry downturn

-- A change in work content or expectations (work overload)
+- Changes to work content or expectations (work overload)

-- A company direction change that conflicts with your personal core values
+- A company direction shift that conflicts with your personal core values

-Internal triggers that might motivate a career change include:
+Internal triggers that might prompt a career shift include:

-- A change in your personal core values that now conflicts with the company ethics (e.g., you used to be OK with your company’s business practices, but have had a recent change of heart)
+- Your personal core values may have shifted in response to changes at work that conflict with company ethics (e.g., you used to agree with their business practices but have since had a change of heart).

 - Routine or boring work that lacks challenge, meaning, or purpose

-- Lack of opportunity for personal or professional growth
+- Lack of opportunities for personal or professional growth

-- A desire to increase income beyond current career expectations
+- Desire to increase income beyond current career expectations

-- A desire to create better alignment with personal core values and/or beliefs
+- Desire to achieve better alignment with core values and beliefs.

-These triggers can lead to fear due to lack of knowledge; knowledge of oneself, knowledge of the environment, and knowledge of how to change careers effectively.
+These triggers can lead to fear due to a lack of knowledge; knowledge about oneself, knowledge about the environment, and knowledge on how to successfully transition careers.

 - Do I have a vision for my life?

-- What are my strengths and talents?
-What are my weaknesses?
+- What are my strengths and talents, as well as any weaknesses?

-Rephrasing these questions as choices would provide the following focusing decisions:
+Rephrasing these questions as choices would provide the following guiding decisions:

 - Choose my life vision